juxor/afaq/markdown/secI5.md

 organisation, 'more revolutionary' and more Bolshevik."_ [quoted by Peter Arshinov, **The History of the Makhnovist Movement**, pp. 103-4]

 As such, the Makhnovists supported the right of working-class self- determination, as expressed by one delegate to a conference in February 1919:

-> _ "No party has a right to usurp governmental power into its hands . . .
+> _"No party has a right to usurp governmental power into its hands . . .
 We want life, all problems, to be decided locally, not by order from any authority above; and all peasants and workers should decide their own fate, while those elected should only carry out the toilers' wish."_ [quoted by Palij, **Op.
 Cit.**, p.
 154]

- It should be mentioned that a myth has sprung up fostered by some Leninists that parties were banned from election to these bodies (for example, see Jason Yanowitzs terrible _"On the Makhno Myth"_ [**International Socialist Review**, no. 53]).
+It should be mentioned that a myth has sprung up fostered by some Leninists that parties were banned from election to these bodies (for example, Jason Yanowitz’s terrible _"On the Makhno Myth"_ [**International Socialist Review**, no. 53]).
 These claims flow from basic ignorance of how the soviets were organised during the revolution combined with a misunderstanding of this Makhnovist proclamation from January 1920:

 > _"Only workers participating in work vital to the people's economy should be